prometheus/proposals/proposals/0065-issue-pr-label-system.md

 - **`triage/accepted`**: Issue has been triaged and accepted as valid work.
 It is ready for someone to work on.
 - **`triage/needs-information`**: Issue needs more details from the author before it can be properly evaluated or worked on.

 **Workflow**: All issues start with `triage/needs-triage`.
 During triage, maintainers either replace this with another triage label or remove it entirely.

+Instead a `kind/` label should be added.
 The absence of any triage label (along with issue comments) indicates that triage action has been taken and the issue is currently being worked on.
 Declined or duplicate issues should also have no `triage/` label.

 #### 2. Review Labels